aquasecurity/trivy/docs/docs/attestation/sbom.md

 ## Keyless signing

-You can use Cosign to sign without keys by authenticating with an OpenID Connect protocol supported by Sigstore (Google, GitHub, or Microsoft).
+You can use Cosign to sign without keys by authenticating with an OpenID Connect protocol supported by sigstore (Google, GitHub, or Microsoft).

 ```
 $ trivy image --format spdx -o predicate <IMAGE>